 Unemployment rates influence social class as well.
 For instance, during economic downturns, professionals might face job loss or reduced income, impacting their social standing.
 Moreover, the unemployment rate affects different professions in varying ways.
 Teachers might have more stable employment due to the nature of their work.
 At the same time, doctors and CEOs can be more susceptible to economic fluctuations, as their organizations may face budget cuts or restructuring.

-In conclusion, our analysis reveals that the social class of doctors lies between teachers and CEOs, showcasing the variations in income, status, and job security across the professions.
+Our analysis reveals that the social class of doctors lies between teachers and CEOs, showcasing the variations in income, status, and job security across the professions.

 Class, Control, and Medical Authority